dotnet/core-setup/Documentation/design-docs/hosting-layer-apis.md

 This function does not return until the application completes execution.
 It will shutdown CoreCLR after the application executes.

+If the application is successfully executed, this value will return the exit code of the application.
+Otherwise, it will return an error code indicating the failure.

 See [Native hosting](native-hosting.md#runtime-properties)

 ``` C